Updated: June 2020

 Condoms Protect: Yes

 HIV is no longer the death warrant it once was.
 Don’t get me wrong, contracting it would be awful and surely life-altering.
 But you would live.
 I just hope you have good health insurance.
-As of 2011 the life expectancy of someone who contracts HIV is 40 years from the day they contract it.
-When in doubt, just look at Magic Johnson.
+Life expectancy for young people living in Europe and North America is only slightly lower than the general population provided you start treatment immediately after a positive HIV diagnosis.

-Also, I hate to say it, but HIV positive cases are predominantly lower income classes.
+Also, I hate to say it, but HIV positive cases are predominantly lower-income classes.
 African-Americans account disproportionately for 42% of all HIV cases in the US.
-The disease practically doesn’t exist in Western Europe at this point.
-And as of 2013, we’re getting some very early accounts of people possibly being cured of the disease.

-The symptoms of HIV are flu-like symptoms a couple weeks after contracting it.
-From there your immune system slowly shuts down over the period of years.
-There are a lot of therapies and treatments available and most people who contract it are able to live functional, normal lives, assuming they get the proper medical care.
-So the news on the HIV front over the past few decades has actually been mostly good.
+The symptoms of HIV are flu-like symptoms a couple of weeks after contracting it.
+From there, your immune system slowly shuts down over a period of years.
+There are a lot of therapies and treatments available and most people who contract it can live functional, mostly normal lives, assuming they get the proper medical care.
+So the news on the HIV front over the past few decades has actually been mostly good.21

 Living With It: Completely and irreversibly life-changing